ackimwilliams/SimpleApiCodeSample/README.md

 Author: Ackim Williams

 Problem: Designing an API client to consume an API.
+The API is described in ./problem_description

 I made a few assumptions while working on this problem and left notes of them in the class  descriptions at the top of the various files.